Freenove/Freenove_Robot_Dog_Kit_for_ESP32/docs/source/fnk0062/codes/tutorial/0_Install_CH340_and_Burn_Firmware.rst

 .. image:: ../_static/imgs/0_Install_CH340_and_Burn_Firmware/Chapter00_21.png
     :align: center

 Compare the results.
-As shown below, :red:`/dev/ttyUSB0` is the port that ESP32 communicates with your computer.
+As shown below, :combo:`red font-bolder:/dev/ttyUSB0` is the port that ESP32 communicates with your computer.

 .. image:: ../_static/imgs/0_Install_CH340_and_Burn_Firmware/Chapter00_22.png
     :align: center